Steven Kwan Preview, Player Props: Guardians vs. Dodgers

 Dodgers Pitching Rankings

-- Dodgers pitchers combine to surrender 140 total home runs at a rate of 1.1 per game (to rank 11th in baseball).
+- Dodgers pitchers combine to rank 13th in baseball in home runs given up (142 total, 1.1 per game).

-- His last appearance was on Wednesday against the Milwaukee Brewers, when the righty went six innings, surrendering one earned run while allowing just one hit.
+- His last time out came on Thursday against the Milwaukee Brewers, when the left-hander went five innings, surrendering one earned run while giving up three hits.

-- The 24-year-old has amassed an ERA of 3.70, with 8.4 strikeouts per nine innings, in 14 games this season.
-Opposing hitters have a .231 batting average against him.
+- The 35-year-old has a 2.48 ERA and 9.5 strikeouts per nine innings in 18 games this season, while allowing a batting average of .212 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.